yn1046/NewsDashboard/README.md

 # NewsDashboard
-C# WPF news dashboard "na ot'yebis" (nothing interesting).
-Just had to do this for my shkura so that she wouldn't drop out of the sharaga.
-Dat mrazota owe me pizza.
+C# WPF news dashboard.
+Nothing really interesting, just did this for one silly girl with demand that she would buy me a pizza.